Infineon/Firmware-loader/README.md

 On Linux OS, run the udev_rules\\install_rules.sh script before the first run of the FW-loader.

-**FOSS Packages**

-Part of FW-Loader Open Source – FOSS Packages are located on the https://www.cypress.com/documentation/software-and-drivers/modustoolbox-foss-packages

 **Command-line Options**

 **--help (or no arguments)** - Displays the list of supported commands with